nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows the comprehensive User Guide page and displays a floating window allowing the user to copy the URL of the user guide page.
+Shows the help window and displays a floating window allowing the user to copy the URL of the user guide page.

 ![help message](images/helpWindow.png)